airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 The high-level overview contains all the information you need to use Basic Normalization when pulling from APIs.
 Information past that can be read for advanced or educational purposes.
 {% endhint %}

 When you run your first Airbyte sync without the basic normalization, you'll notice that your data gets written to your destination as one data column with a JSON blob that contains all of your data.
 This is the `_airbyte_raw_` table that you may have seen before.
+Why do we create this table?
+A core tenet of ELT philosophy is that data should be untouched as it moves through the E and L stages so that the raw data is always accessible.
+If an unmodified version of the data exists in the destination, it can be retransformed without needing to sync data again.

 If you have Basic Normalization enabled, Airbyte automatically uses this JSON blob to create a schema and tables with your data in mind, converting it to the format of your destination.
 This runs after your sync and may take a long time if you have a large amount of data synced.
 If you don't enable Basic Normalization, you'll have to transform the JSON data from that column yourself.